-- TM SI Table 2.2a for risk groups SM and SI, and - Table 2.2b for risk group CA, and - Table 2.2c for risk groups WB and WS, and - Table 2.2d for risk group VP.A direct connection to Fire and Fm.
+- - si · Table 2.2a for risk groups SM and SI, and

+- Table 2.2b for risk group CA, and

+- Table 2.2c for risk groups WB and WS, and

+- Table 2.2d for risk group VP.

 A direct connection to Fire and Emergency New Zealand is not required if automatic heat or smoke detection systems are provided in addition to the systems required by this Acceptable Solution.